avcoder/unit07-lesson01/slides.md

 # Architecture

+- Exercise: Draw a diagram on excalidraw showing how your local Express/React app is architected
 - Examine the Fetch/XHR requests on Network tab for app.agencyanalytics.com - where does it go?
 - Exercise: Draw a diagram on excalidraw showing how the app is architected
 - How can your Express backend and React Frontend be deployed in similar fashion?

 ---